That digital assistant on your wrist actually can improve your effectiveness at work.

 Updates from services such as TripIt can ensure that you don't miss any important itinerary details.
 Also, regular calendar alerts, and the ability to pull up a map, help make that information more easily accessible.
 It may seem like a first-world solution since that information is already on your phone, but the time savings and convenience that a smartwatch offers with your daily network interactions add up over time.

 Keep your tasks straight

 Smartphones have eliminated the need to scratch out your daily to-dos on pieces of paper; however, it's not always convenient to reach for your phone, especially if your hands are full.

-This is another area where a smartwatch is the ideal companion.
+This is another area where a smartwatch is an ideal companion.
 With just a couple of glances, you can check on what you need to accomplish or pull up essential meeting notes.
-Services like Todoist, Any.do and others can help you out.
+Services like Todoist, Any.do and others can help you.

 In the end, a smartwatch offers a lot in the way of connectivity and convenience.
 For some, it strikes the right balance between using your smartphone less while not missing any important calls or notifications.

 According to Modus, smartwatches make it possible for people to read documents on their downtime to keep up with information of all kinds.
 No matter if it is a document created for work or a trending topic affecting the industry at large, a smartwatch makes it possible for users to stay abreast of knowledge of all kinds.
 In particular, users can access, read, and review open text files of all kinds, search for facts and data for upcoming presentations, etc.